balena-io/docs/pages/reference/supervisor/supervisor-upgrades.md

 From the dialog box that opens, select the Supervisor version you would like to update to and click the `Apply` button to trigger the Supervisor update.

 Additionally, these updates can be scheduled for an offline device as well.
-The update will be performed once the device comes back online and successfully connects to the \{{ $names.cloud.lower \}} backend.
+The update will be performed once the device comes back online and successfully connects to the balenaCloud backend.

 **Note:** Only devices running balenaOS v2.12.0 or greater are able to upgrade the Supervisor independently.